emaloney/MBDataEnvironment/README.md

 In other cases, you may want to ensure that the parser recognizes a boundary between a variable name and a literal or another expression.

-There are additional variable reference notations that you can use to ensure your expression is interpreted as you intend.

 ##### Curly-Brace Notation

 The curly-brace variable reference notation can be used to prevent the expression engine from interpreting characters following a variable reference as being part of the reference itself.
 The notation is used by surrounding the variable name with curly braces.